iterative/katacoda-scenarios/get-started/experiments/step1.md

 Let's also assign a Git tag.
-It will serve as a checkpoint for us to compare this approach with other experiments in the future, or if we need to come back and check it out and the get the corresponding data.
+It will serve as a checkpoint for us to compare this approach with other experiments in the future, or if we need to come back and check it out, and then get the corresponding data.

 ```
 git tag -a "baseline-experiment" \